What’s the first thing that comes to mind when someone mentions going to church?

 What’s more, you can also sell ad space on your digital signage system.
 Local shops and businesses would jump at the chance of getting their brand out there for the whole community to see.
 Sprinkle ads between your usual content, and it’s a perfect commercial partnership for all.
 Plus, if you’re renting out your church or synagogue for community theater, bazaars or other similar events, having a digital signage system definitely sweetens the deal.
 They’ll have a sleek, high-tech way of making any announcements they need, all pre-installed and ready to go.

-At first glance digital signage might seem like something only big corporations use.
-But once you consider all the community-building benefits it brings places of worship, you’ll be raring to try it out.
+At first glance, digital signage might seem like something only big corporations use.
+But once you consider all the community-building benefits it brings to places of worship, you’ll be raring to try it out.